Scthe/scthe.github.io/content/blog/2024-09-25-nanite-materials-notes/nanite-materials-notes.md

 ## Empty bin compaction with work graphs

-> We are back at slide 109
+> We are back at slide 109.

 We have already encountered the same problem 3 times: empty indirect draws and dispatches.
 The UE 5.0's implementation draws fullscreen triangles for each material.
 They produced no pixels if their meshlets were culled.
 In raster binning, we had software and hardware rasterizer commands that processed 0 meshlets.
 Again, some meshlets were culled.
 Or maybe all were assigned to software rasterizer, rendering hardware rasterizer useless?
 In compute shading we once again did empty dispatches for materials that never affected anything.

 If the GPU is already doing something, the empty dispatches might not be a problem.
-Unfortunately, according to the screenshots, sometimes 3075 shading bins out of 3779 were empty (81%).
+Unfortunately, according to the screenshots, sometimes e.g. 3075 shading bins out of 3779 can be empty (81%).

 <Figure>
   <BlogImage
     src="./slide-130-empty-shading-bins.jpg"
-    alt="In game stats for shading bins utilization."
+    alt="In-game stats for shading bins utilization."
   />
   <Figcaption>